Archdiocese of Foggia–Bovino: Chapter and Cathedral

 On 14 December 1974, Pope Paul VI appointed Giuseppe Lenotti, the Bishop of Foggia (1962–1979), to be at the same time Bishop of Bovino, aeque personaliter.
 On the same day, he was then also named Bishop of Troia.
 On 4 April 1981, Pope John Paul II appointed as successor to Bishop Lenotti, Bishop Salvatore De Giorgi, with the title of metropolitan archbishop of Foggia, Bovino, and Troia.

+Metropolitan

-On 30 April 1979, the diocese was promoted as Metropolitan Archdiocese of Foggia (Latin Name: Fodiana-Bovinensis).
+On 30 April 1979, the diocese was promoted to the rank of Metropolitan Archdiocese of Foggia (Latin Name: Fodiana-Bovinensis).
 It was assigned as suffragan dioceses: Siponto, Troia, Asculum et Cerinola, Bovino, Lucera, and S. Severo.

 Reorganization of 1986

 The Second Vatican Council (1962–1965), in order to ensure that all Catholics received proper spiritual attention, decreed the reorganization of the diocesan structure of Italy and the consolidation of small and struggling dioceses.

 On 18 February 1984, the Vatican and the Italian State signed a new and revised concordat.
 Based on the revisions, a set of Normae was issued on 15 November 1984, which was accompanied in the next year, on 3 June 1985, by enabling legislation.
 According to the agreement, the practice of having one bishop govern two separate dioceses at the same time, aeque personaliter, was abolished.
 Instead, the Vatican continued consultations which had begun under Pope John XXIII for the merging of small dioceses, especially those with personnel and financial problems, into one combined diocese.

 On 30 September 1986, Pope John Paul II ordered that the dioceses of Foggio e Bovino be merged into one diocese with one bishop, with the Latin title Archidioecesis Fodiana-Bovinensis.
 The seat of the diocese was to be in Foggia, and the cathedral of Foggia was to serve as the cathedral of the merged dioceses.
 The cathedral in Bovino was to become a co-cathedral, and the cathedral Chapter was to be a Capitulum Concathedralis.
 There was to be only one diocesan Tribunal, in Foggia, and likewise one seminary, one College of Consultors, and one Priests' Council.
 The territory of the new diocese was to include the territory of the former diocese of Bovino.
 Foggia also gained territory from the Archdiocese of Manfredonia.